-Aborn tried to control in his agitation.
+Aborn tried to control his agitation.

-Aborn felt shaken by the statement: it was so much more he hoped to obtain.
-Not only Zaron was not going to slaughter all the population and destroy his kingdom, but he wanted to welcome his people as citizens of the empire with equal dignity.
+Aborn felt shaken by the statement: it was so much more he had hoped to obtain.
+Not only Zaron was not going to slaughter the population and destroy his kingdom, but he wanted to welcome his people as citizens of the empire with equal dignity.
 Then he immediately came back to earth: there must be a catch, something that Zaron wanted so much to make him change his usually brutal and bloody tactics.

 - I am at loss for words, my lord.
 What can Issa offer to thank you in exchange of such magnanimity?

-Zaron's smile became predatory.
+Zaron's smile became sharp and predatory.